 IVI has a worldwide reputation for innovative research and has developed and patented pioneering techniques and technologies.

-With the EmbryoScope® we can carry out a study of the kinetics of development.
-The relationship between the speed of cell division and embryo competence is becoming a valid alternative for selecting the embryos which have the best potential for implantation.
-We know that the time that elapses between fertilisation and the first cell division is a parameter which is objective and easy to determine, and that it has a predictive value in terms of embryo viability.
+With EmbryoScope technology, we can study of the kinetics of embryonic development.
+There is a relationship between the speed of cell division and embryo viability and by studying these events, it can help us select the embryos with the best potential for implantation.
+The time that elapses between fertilisation and the first cell division is an objective parameter and easy to determine, with predictive value in terms of embryo competence.

 Traditionally, approximations for identifying the best embryos prior to transfer were based on manual monitoring conducted by an embryologist once a day.
 Time-lapse incubation and imaging has revolutionised the process of morphological evaluation, allowing embryology teams to study embryonic development in real-time and gain important information about their potential to implant.
 With this information, we can help choose the most viable embryos for transfer, improving both implantation and ongoing pregnancy rates.

 By using time-lapse imaging technology, it helps embryologists determine both the healthiest embryos which are most likely to successfully implant and best time to conduct the embryo transfer procedure.
 For most patients, this means there is a 15 – 20% increased likelihood of a successful embryo implantation when using EmbryoScope.